SkySuite App

 ForeFlight

-Best for: All-in-one flight planning and navigation
+best for all-in-one flight planning and navigation

 ForeFlight is the standard-bearer for aviation apps, and for good reason.
 It combines flight planning, weather briefing, moving maps, charts, and a built-in logbook into a single subscription.
 Student pilots benefit from the flight plan filing workflow, which walks you through every step of a cross-country plan.
 The weather overlay on the moving map helps you build situational awareness early.
 The learning curve is real, but every hour you spend learning ForeFlight pays dividends as you advance through training.